Toloka/docs/en/guide/concepts/distribute-tasks-by-pages.md

 - Different tasks have different overlap.
 Tasks with higher overlap will be additionally shown in sets with the other remaining tasks in the pool.
 - If a [quality control rule](../../glossary.md#quality-control-rules-ru) changes a task's overlap, it will appear in a different set.

+{% endcut %}

-#### How do I upload the file with the accepted assignments back to Toloka for projects with non-automatic acceptance?
-Where do I find the format of the upload data?
+{% cut "How do I upload the file with the accepted assignments back to Toloka for projects with non-automatic acceptance?
+Where do I find the format of the upload data?" %}

 Use the button **Upload review results** to upload your file.
 You can see the format [here](accept.md).

 Assignments are reviewed in the tasks file.

+{% endcut %}

 {% include [contact-support](../_includes/contact-support-help.md) %}